-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds caused by excavation equipment, and the transportation of equipment, materials, and people.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds equipment, and the transportation of equipment, materials, and people.
 However, the proposed Subproject will follow existing ROW alignment and impact is short-term, sitespecific and within a relatively small area.
-The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures.
-Use of high noise generating equipment shall be stopped during night time.
+The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures. shall be stopped during night time.
 Horns should not be used unless it is necessary to warn other road users or animals of the vehicle's approach; Utilize modern vehicles and machinery with the requisite adaptations to limit noise and exhaust emissions, and ensure that these are maintained to manufacturers' specifications at all times.
 All vehicles and equipment used in construction shall be fitted with exhaust silencers.
 Use silent-type generators (if required).
 Monitor noise levels.
 Maintain maximum sound levels not exceeding 80 decibels (DBA) when measured at a distance of 10 m or more from the vehicle/s.
 If it is not practicable to reduce noise levels to or below noise exposure limits, the contractor must post warning signs in the noise hazard areas.
 Workers in a posted noise hazard area must wear hearing protection.
 Identify any buildings at risk from vibration damage and avoiding any use of pneumatic drills or heavy vehicles in the vicinity.
-Complete work in these areas quickly. levels sites to be finalized during detailed design stage and final location of Sub- project components Aesthetics The construction activities do not anticipate any cutting of trees but will produce excess excavated earth (spoils), excess construction materials, and solid waste such as removed concrete, wood, packaging materials, empty Prepare the Debris Disposal Plan Remove all construction and demolition wastes on a daily basis.
-Coordinate with Burhanuddin local authority for beneficial uses of excess excavated soils or immediately dispose to designated areas Avoid stockpiling of any excess spoils Suitably dispose of collected materials from drainages, unutilized materials and debris either through filling up of pits/wasteland or at pre-designated disposal locations.
-Construction Contractor Number of complaints from sensitive receptors; Worksite clear of hazardous wastes such as oil/fuel Worksite clear of any wastes, collected materials from drainages, unutilized materials and debris Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design Cost for implementation of mitigation measures responsibility of contractor.
+Complete work in these areas quickly. detailed design stage and final location of Sub- project components Aesthetics The construction activities do not anticipate any cutting of trees but will produce excess excavated earth (spoils), excess construction materials, and solid waste such as removed concrete, wood, packaging materials, empty containers, spoils, oils, Prepare the Debris Disposal Plan Remove all construction and demolition wastes on a daily basis.
+Coordinate with Munshiganj local authority for beneficial uses of excess excavated soils or immediately dispose to designated areas Avoid stockpiling of any excess spoils Suitably dispose of collected materials from drainages, unutilized materials and debris either through filling up of pits/wasteland or at pre-designated disposal locations.
+All vehicles delivering fine materials to the Construction Contractor Number of complaints from sensitive receptors; Worksite clear of hazardous wastes such as oil/fuel Worksite clear of any wastes, collected materials from drainages, unutilized materials and debris Transport route and sites to be finalized during detailed design Cost for implementation of mitigation measures responsibility of contractor.